2009 Southeastern United States floods: Lake Lanier and Lake Allatoona

 Lake Lanier rose quickly, while Lake Allatoona soared to more than ten feet or three meters over full pool, using its flood reserve capacity for the first time after years of the 2006–2009 Southeastern U.S. drought.
 Lake Allatoona reached its highest level since 1990.

 Sweetwater Creek

-On Monday, September 21, Sweetwater Creek rose to its highest level ever.
+On Monday, September 21, Sweetwater Creek rose to its highest level ever recorded.
 On September 22, The United States Geological Survey measured the greatest flow ever recorded on Sweetwater Creek, at 28,000 cuft/s.
 The flooding from the creek was met with water from the swollen Chattahoochee River, which blocked Interstate 20 west of Atlanta for two days.
 Many homes and businesses in the area were completely submerged.

 Cherokee County

 Interstate 575 was heavily blocked by Noonday Creek, which also blocked several other roads including Georgia State Route 92.
 The Little River also caused major problems in the same area, blocking the original parallel route of Georgia 5 (which was replaced by I-575 in the 1980s), and Arnold Mill Road, north and east of Woodstock.
 Commuters trying to get back home to Cherokee county found it took hours due to the numerous road closures and unmarked detours, extending the September 21, 2009 rush hour until after 9:00pm as people sat in gridlocked traffic.